RobeDM/PIRWLS/README.md

 External libraries:
 ________________

-An example to install in ubuntu all the libraries that we need is the following:
+An example to install in ubuntu all the libraries that we need is the following (apt-get is command in the debian based linux distributions to install packages):

 OPENMP is currently included with the gcc compiler, if gcc is not installed, use the following command line: